resource-watch/slate/source/includes/dev/_architecture.md

 ![Microservice dependency graph](https://raw.githubusercontent.com/gfw-api/wri-api-dependencies/master/graphs/dependencies_graph.png)

-The graph above illustrates the dependencies between different microservices.
+The graph above illustrates the dependencies between different microservices as of July 2020.
 Most dependencies are based on endpoint calls: an arrow pointing from `query` to `dataset` means that the `query` microservice makes a call to one of the endpoints implemented by the `dataset` microservice.
 The exception to this rule are `doc-orchestrator`,  `doc-executor` and  `doc-writer`, who instead depend on each other via [RabbitMQ](https://www.rabbitmq.com/) messages.

 ![Microservice with no dependencies](https://raw.githubusercontent.com/gfw-api/wri-api-dependencies/master/graphs/no_dependencies_graph.png)